Medicine Overview of Aspent Tablet

 How to use Aspent Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Aspent 60mg Tablet with food.
+Aspent 60mg Tablet is to be taken with food.

 How Aspent Tablet works